 When the Nightmare Is Real: Trauma in Childhood and Adolescence

 CAMS-UA 104 Offered in the fall, spring, and summer.
 Brown, Mathewson.
 4 points.

-Examines the neurobiological and psychological effects of trauma on children, adolescents, and their families.
-We investigate the impact of physical, emotional, and sexual abuse and neglect, war, terrorism, natural disasters, bereavement, and medical illness.
-In addition, we explore the concepts of vulnerability and resilience to discover why most affected children successfully traverse their trauma.
-Finally, we discuss the treatment modalities commonly employed with traumatized children, adolescents, and their families.
+Approximately three million cases of child abuse and neglect are reported in the U.S. annually, and many children experience other traumas that profoundly influence their development and health.
+Examines the neurobiological and psychological effects of trauma on children, adolescents, and families.
+Investigates the impact of physical, emotional, and sexual abuse and neglect, war, terrorism, natural disasters, bereavement, and medical illness.
+Explores the concepts of vulnerability and resilience, and discusses treatment modalities employed with traumatized youth and families.

 Mindfulness and Mental Health

 CAMS-UA 105 Offered in the fall and spring.
 Desai.
 4 points.